 There was also a special official called ‘Uparakshita’ who was charged with the duty of building caves etc. for the monks.
 The ‘bhikshus’ (monks) and Brahmanas were held in high esteem and they too observed and preached high standards of conduct.
 They were beyond the ordinary laws of the Government.

-There were separate organization to look after the administration of the towns and the villages.
+There was a separate organization to look after the administration of the towns and the villages.
 The towns were administered by a body called the ‘Nagarsabha’ while in villages there were ‘Gram Sabhas’.
 These organizations carried their functions independently without any interference.

 The military administration of the Satavahanas was also quite efficient.
-Their army consisted of foot soldiers, cavalry and elephants.
-Foot soldiers or infantry was the backbone of the army and they formed the vanguard and were flanked on either side by horses and elephants.
-The soldiers used swords, spears, axes and armours as weapons of war.
+Their army consisted of foot soldiers, cavalry, and elephants.
+Foot soldiers or infantry were the backbones of the army and they formed the vanguard and were flanked on either side by horses and elephants.
+The soldiers used swords, spears, axes, and armors as weapons of war.

-The Satavahana society was divided into four classes.
+Satavahana society was divided into four classes.
 This division was based on economic activity and status.
-The first class consisted of high officials and feudatory chief who ruled over provinces and districts.
+The first class consisted of high officials and feudatory chiefs who ruled over provinces and districts.
 The second class included petty officers like Amatyas Mahamatras and wealthy traders.
-In the third class were the middle class peoples such as Vaidyas or physicians, writers, peasants, goldsmiths, perfumers etc.
+In the third class were the middle-class peoples such as Vaidyas or physicians, writers, peasants, goldsmiths, perfumes, etc.

-The fourth and the last class were constituted of the lowest vocations such as carpenters, blacksmiths, fishermen and gardeners.
-There were the four divisions of the society.
+The fourth and the last class were constituted of the lowest vocations such as carpenters, blacksmiths, fishermen, and gardeners.
+There were four divisions of society.
 The smallest unit was the family in which the eldest living member commanded the greatest respect.
 He was called the ‘Grihapati and was obeyed by all the other members of the family.

-Women were honoured.
+Women were honored.
 They were given higher education and they took part in religious functions.
-Some of the rulers even added their mother’s name to their own name, such as Gautamiputra, Vashishthiputra, Pulumavi, Kaushakiputra etc.
+Some of the rulers even added their mother’s name to their own names, such as Gautamiputra, Vashishthiputra, Pulumavi, Kaushakiputra, etc.

 The Satavahanas were Brahmanas.
-Brahmansnism made rapid strides under their rule.
+Brahmanism made rapid strides under their rule.
 The Brahmanas were accorded the highest place.
-Effort was also made to revice the Varna system.
+The effort was also made to revise the Varna system.
 In their bid to exalt Brahmanism the Smritis declared that a ten years old Brahman would be more revered than a 100 years old Kshatriya.

 Agriculture and trade were prosperous.
 Life of the common man was happy as he was well- provided with all facilities of life.
 They were economically well-off.
 They inherited many traits of the material culture of the Mauryas and made their life better and well off.
 There was a free fusion of local elements and northern ingredients under them.

 They referred to these countries as ‘Swargabhoomi’ or paradise.
-India exported cotton, textiles, spices etc. India imported wine, glass and items of luxury.
+India exported cotton, textiles, spices, etc. India imported wine, glass, and items of luxury.
 The inland trade was also prosperous.
-Travel between the north and south of India were much easy as the roads and transport were better.
+Travel between the north and south of India was much easy as the roads and transport were better.

-The Satavahana kings were Brahmanas but they showed tolerance towards other faiths such as to Buddhism as well.
-They gave similar donations to Buddhism as they did for the Hinduism.
-Consequently, Buddhism too spread in this period.
-At many places, the Buddhist caves, chaityas and stupas were built.
+The Satavahana kings were Brahmanas but they showed tolerance towards other faiths such as Buddhism as well.
+They gave similar donations to Buddhism as they did for Hinduism.
+Consequently, Buddhism was too spread in this period.
+At many places, Buddhist caves, chaityas, and stupas were built.

-One significant development of this period was the admission of the foreign races of the Sakas, Greeks, Kushans and Abhiras to the folds of Hinduism or Buddhism.
-They became an integral part of the Indian society.
+One significant development of this period was the admission of the foreign races of the Sakas, Greeks, Kushans, and Abhiras to the folds of Hinduism or Buddhism.
+They became an integral part of Indian society.
 They were quite tolerant and exchanged gifts on religious festivals and other occasions.

 Marked progress was made in the field of architecture as well.
-The Satvahana rulers took interest in building caves, viharas or monasteries, chaityas or large halls with a number of columns and stupas.
+The Satvahana rulers took interest in building caves, viharas or monasteries, chaityas, or large halls with several columns and stupas.
 Most of the rock caves in the Deccan were cut during this period.
 These caves were big and beautiful.
-The caves, monasteries, chaityas and stupas of Orissa, Nasik, Karle and Bhuj are fine specimen of contemporary architecture and decoration.
+The caves, monasteries, chaityas, and stupas of Orissa, Nasik, Karle, and Bhuj are a fine specimen of contemporary architecture and decoration.

-Chaitya was a large hall with a number of columns.
+Chaitya was a large hall with several columns.
 The Vihara had a central Hall.
-One could enter this hall by a doorway from a varandah in front.
+One could enter this hall by a doorway from a verandah in front.
 The Chaitya of Karle was most famous.
-It is 40 metres long, 15 metres wide and 15 metres high.
+It is 40 meters long, 15 meters wide and 15 meters high.
 It has rows of 15 columns on each side.

 The most famous of these monuments are the stupas.
-Among them the Amravati Stupa and the Nagarjunakonda Stupa are most famous.
+Among them, the Amravati Stupa and the Nagarjunakonda Stupa are the most famous.
 The stupa was a large round structure built over some relic of the Buddha.
-The Amravati Stupa measures 162 metres across the base and its height is 100 feet.
+The Amravati Stupa measures 162 meters across the base and its height is 100 feet.
 Both these stupas are full of sculptures.
 The Nagarjunakonda town contains not only the Buddhist monuments but also some ancient Hindu brick temples.

 Many sculptures were made during this period.
 Most of the sculptures of this period depict scenes from the life of the Buddha.
 At Amravati, there is a beautiful scene showing Buddha’s feet being worshipped.
 The scene, showing Buddha preaching at Nagarjunakonda, is pervaded with serenity and calm.